dawanda/jenkins-slave/README.md

 ### Introduction

-Repository of the docker image used by our Jenkins slaves.
+Docker image used by our Jenkins slaves.

 ### How to Use the Docker Image